 The Master's programme is carried and supported via a VLIR-UOS scholarship programme by the Global Health Institute, one of the University's interdisciplinary research centers focussing on improving peoples health globally, building capacity for global health research, and engage in the implementation of evidence-based interventions for health problems affecting low- and middle-income countries.

 What to expect?

-During the first year of the programme, the focus is on deepening your knowledge in the field of epidemiology, statistics and research methods.
+During the first year of the Master's programme, the focus is on deepening your knowledge in the field of epidemiology, statistics and research methods.
 You will also become acquainted with the practice by attending seminars and workplace visits.

 In the second year you will focus mainly on your own research for your Master's thesis.
 You will get to know the different fields of epidemiology, like infectious disease epidemiology, clinical epidemiology and environmental epidemiology.
 You will expand your methodological knowledge in the course Advanced Methods in Epidemiology and learn how to convert theory into practice in the course Public Health, Policy and Practice.

 In addition, our programme includes qualitative research.
 Qualitative research can be used to place or explain the results of quantitative studies in context or to generate hypotheses that can then be tested by quantitative epidemiological studies.

 This programme counts 120 credits; this corresponds to 2 years of full-time study.
 There is a part-time programme of 30 credits per year for working students.
 That way you can complete the Master's programme in 4 years.
 Attention: if you are here with a student visa, you are required by law to take a minimum of 54 credits per academic year!

 This Master's programme welcomes students from all over the world.
 All classes are taught in English and international epidemiologists are invited on a regular basis to give seminars.
 This programme is an international experience right from the start.